Joe Nguyen: Elections

 Nguyen announced his candidacy for the 34th district senate seat in May 2018, shortly after incumbent Sharon Nelson decided to retire at the end of her term.
 The 34th district includes White Center, West Seattle, Vashon Island, and part of Burien.
 He aimed to increase the representation of people of color in government and "for people here to realize they have the power, the authority, to actually make positive change", also launching a podcast series to attract other potential candidates.
-Nguyen finished at the top of the primary with 31 percent of the vote, ahead of ten other candidates, and advanced to the general election alongside Shannon Braddock, a staffer to King County Executive Dow Constantine.
+Nguyen finished at the top of the primary with 31 percent of the vote, ahead of ten other candidates, and advanced to the general election alongside Shannon Braddock, a staffer to King County Executive Dow Constantine, and later his successor.

 Nguyen, running as a Democrat, campaigned on a platform that focused on housing affordability, healthcare for all, public transit improvements, environmental protections, and education reform.
 He received the endorsements of congresswoman Pramila Jayapal, several Seattle and Burien council members, various local unions, and The Stranger.
 His campaign declined to use PAC funding, raising half as much as Braddock's campaign.
 Nguyen won the general election on November 6, 2018, defeating Braddock with 58 percent of the vote.
 He became one of the first two Vietnamese American legislators to be elected to the Washington State Legislature, alongside My-Linh Thai from the 41st district.

 In April 2021 he announced he'd challenge incumbent Dow Constantine, who's running for his fourth term and formerly represented the 34th District in the State Senate, for the office of King County Executive.